 Public Housing units are directly subsidized by HUD and managed by Home Forward, the County's PHA.
 The goal of the Public Housing program is to provide decent, safe, affordable housing to low-income families and individuals, the elderly, persons with disabilities and to encourage successful residency.
-The public housing program of Home Forward is composed of a portfolio of 369 units of public housing throughout Multnomah County which are owned and operated by Home Forward.
-Home Forward has few public housing units because, like many public housing authorities across the country, Home Forward decided to convert its public housing portfolio through the Rental Assistance Demonstration (RAD) program.
-Home Forward continues to own the units that are being converted through RAD, but they are considered project-based section 8 supported units instead of public housing.
-Converting public housing through RAD has allowed for important and necessary rehabilitation to our public housing portfolio.
-All public housing units are scheduled for conversion by the end of 2024 utilizing a project-based Section 8 operating subsidy.
+The public housing program of Home Forward is composed of a portfolio of 315 units of public housing throughout Multnomah County which are owned and operated by Home Forward.
+Home Forward has few public housing units because, like many public housing authorities across the country, Home Forward is in the process of converting all of its public housing portfolio through the Rental Assistance Demonstration (RAD) program or Section 18 of the Housing Act of 1937.
+Home Forward continues to own the units that are being converted through RAD or Section 18, but they are considered Project-Based Section 8 supported units instead of public housing.
+Converting public housing through RAD and Section 18 has allowed for important and necessary rehabilitation to our public housing portfolio.
 Rents for these properties are approximately 30% of a household's monthly income.
-To qualify, applicant household income must be less than 80% of the median income for the Portland Metropolitan Area, however most public housing residents earn less than 30% of the median income.
+To qualify, the applicant household income must be less than 80% of the median income for the Portland Metropolitan Area, however, most public housing residents earn less than 30% of the median income.
 The Portland Housing Bureau does not manage or own Public Housing.
 The Portland Housing Bureau makes resources for affordable housing available in competitive solicitations.